aibioinfolab-ufpr/sweep-matlab/readme.txt

 Run the program with the following command:

+LINUX
-SWeeP fasta_path additional_parameters
+sweep fasta_path additional_parameters

+WINDOWS - powershell
-Windows Users: As Windows allows folders names with spaces, please use PowerShell and quotes to avoid errors.
+As Windows allows folders names with spaces, please use PowerShell and quotes to avoid errors.
+./sweep 'fasta_path' additional_parameters

+IMPORTANT: As the Matlab Runtime runs in backgroung, it can take up to 1 minute for the messages on the screen to start appearing.
+After that point, the application will alert you at each step until all steps are completed.

 Additional input parameters